dominiksalvet/ux430ua-jack-volume/README.md

 ### Choose the installation directory

-The default installation directory is */usr/local/bin*.
-To change it, pass your desired installation directory path as an absolute path in `INSTALL_DIR` variable to the `sudo make install` command.
-An example follows:
+The default installation directory is */usr/local/bin* as it should be included in the `$PATH` variable.
+However, for the program to work, it is not required that and so to change it, pass your desired installation directory path as an absolute path in `INSTALL_DIR` variable to the `sudo make install` command.
+For example:

 ```sh
 sudo make install INSTALL_DIR=/opt